TylerAlsop/node-db-challenge/README.md

 - [ ] Explain the difference between `Relational Databases` and `SQL`.

   A relational database is software that stores data in tables that relate to one another.
-SQL is used to manage and query that data.
+SQL is a language used to manage and query that data.

 - [ ] Why do tables need a `primary key`?